What is the School Council?

 What we do in the meetings?

 Each councillor meets with their class to discuss ideas about changes and improvements to the school.
 The issues are then raised in the School Council meetings and councillors discuss how to move forward with these ideas.
 They vote on different matters and the majority vote is taken forward.

 The meetings are run on both North and South sites.
-Mrs Ahmed and Ms Harris lead the North site meetings and Mr Fox and Ms Harris lead the South site ones.
+Mr Murray leads the North site meetings and Miss Kent leads the South site ones.
 The children are particularly active when it comes to thinking of ways to help others (Children In Need, Red Nose Day, local charities) and ways of improving the school and providing fun events for all children (school discos, film nights)

 Quotes from Councillors Past and Present:

 “I like being a School Captain because it gives me a lot of responsibility.
 I like going to the School Council meetings.
 I help two children in Swan class with their writing.
 It was fun going shopping to buy Lucky Dip prizes for Children in Need day.”